Realtime Market Data (WebSocket)¶

 Key Characteristics¶

-- Uses the same payload structures as live streams
+- Same payload structures as live streams

-- Ideal for non-market-hour testing and demos
+- Useful for non-market-hour testing and demos

 Example Workflow¶

-Enable post market mode and subscribe to an index stream:
+Enable post-market mode and subscribe to an index stream:

 MESSAGE: batch_subscribe [token] post_market true